How I organized backups of my files

 This function greatly inspired by this answer on stackoverflow.

-Note, however, that we use trap instead of putting kill command at the end of the script (last line in the code above), because there are many "exit points" in our script.
+of the script (last line in the code above), because there are many "exit

 First run